⚡ Electrical · Seattle, WA

 Materials (40%)

-Days to complete
+Day to complete

 Prices estimated using the NailThePrice Local Cost Model™ — national averages adjusted for Seattle's labor rates, cost of living, and material pricing.

-How Much Does Each Part of Recessed lighting installation Cost?
+How Much Does Each Part of Recessed Lighting Installation Cost?

 The cost to install recessed lighting in Seattle ranges from $150 to $610, with most homeowners paying around $310.
 Your actual cost depends on several factors specific to your home and the Seattle-Tacoma market.